jmpilot/radio/README.md

 Add the radio.bat file to your path <br>
-Modify radio.bat to point to main.py so you can type radio letters and start a stream of the radio station <br>
+Modify radio.bat to point to the script so you can type radio letters and start a stream of the radio station <br>
 Add your own stream urls to the dictionary